-Installation of Slimline Tanks
+Installation of Slimline Tanks and SMALL ROUND TANKS

 There are several factors that will determine the most appropriate location of your rainwater tank.
 First walk around your house and note the locations of your downpipes.
 The closer the tank is to a downpipe, the simpler your install will be.